nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [infoq.com: Six Tips for Running Scalable Workloads on Kubernetes](https://www.infoq.com/articles/tips-running-scalable-workloads-kubernetes/)
 * [Assess managed Kubernetes services for your workloads.](https://searchcloudcomputing.techtarget.com/tip/Weigh-the-pros-and-cons-of-managed-Kubernetes-services) Managed services from cloud providers can simplify Kubernetes deployment but create some snags in a multi-cloud model.
 Follow three steps to see if these services can benefit you.
 * [itnext.io: Evolution of PaaSes to Platform-as-Code in Kubernetes world](https://itnext.io/evolution-of-paases-to-platform-as-code-in-kubernetes-world-74464b0013ca)
+* [medium: Wordpress High Availability on Kubernetes](https://medium.com/@icheko/wordpress-high-availability-on-kubernetes-f6c0bcc2f28d) Wordpress is configured to support two separate ingress paths — a private for edits and a public for read-only traffic.
+By “read-only”, mean that Wordpress is only able to execute SELECTs on the DB.
+The HA MySQL cluster is accomplished using oracle’s mysql-operator.
+This makes it extremely easy to handle the master-slave replication for the DB side of things.
+* [cloudfoundry.org: Deploy A Laravel Application To Kubernetes Using Cloud Foundry](https://www.cloudfoundry.org/blog/deploy-laravel-app-to-k8s-with-cf/) This tutorial uses the Google Kubernetes Engine (GKE).
+However, the steps followed in this guide can be applied to Kubernetes clusters running on any cloud provider, as long as Cloud Foundry (cf-for-k8s) has been installed on it.
+Also, the series of install steps outlined here can function for any “composer” based PHP application such as Drupal, Symfony, etc.

 ### kubeconfig
 * [medium: Mastering the KUBECONFIG file](https://medium.com/@ahmetb/mastering-kubeconfig-4e447aa32c75)